Class B motor homes are an excellent choice if most of your traveling will be on highways and paved roads.

 The Hochs stopped by the Sportsmobile factory in Fresno, Calif., to view how the company converts Ford, Chevy/GM and Mercedes-Benz vans into “luxurious travel homes.”
 According to Sportsmobile, 98-percent of their customers drive their Class B as their first or second family car.

 The Class B’s interior offers many options have dual purposes, observed Hoch.
 “The driver compartment’s seats can swivel around and become part of the living space.
 The bed, depending on the van’s design, is usually configured so it also becomes part of the seating or dining area.”

 Class B motor homes can be made “to look much like any other van out there without the crazy splash graphics that’s become so big with RV manufacturers today,” said Hoch.
 “It’s possible to have a great camper that doesn’t look like an RV.
 That broadens your parking and boondocking opportunities.
 It’s hard to be a stealthy camper driving a 39-foot motor coach or towing a fifth-wheel trailer.”

-– If you missed Part 1 — click on “Is it a family van or a recreation vehicle?”
+– Part 1 — “Is it a family van or a recreation vehicle?”

-– If you missed Part 2 — click on “Eileen and Fred Nickerson: Easy to drive, even in downtown traffic”
+– Part 2 — “Eileen and Fred Nickerson: Easy to drive, even in downtown traffic”

 Tomorrow in the final installment of the five-part series on Class B motor homes, author Carol White suggests several points to consider before purchasing a van conversion.